Roots of Unity Filter Part 3 - Roots of Unity Filter

 No Offset Version

-The simplest method to apply roots of unity filter is when you're dealing with an offset of 00 since you don't have to do much work.
+The simplest method to apply roots of unity filter is when you're dealing with an offset of 00.
 If you want to find the sum of every nnth coefficient with an offset of 00 for a polynomial P(x)P(x), you can calculate it with the following expression, where ω\omega represents the smallest nthnth root of unity:

 P(1)+P(ω)+P(ω2)+...+P(ωn1)n\dfrac{P(1) + P(\omega) + P(\omega^2) + ... + P(\omega^{n - 1})}{n}

-Essentially, we just have to plug in the nnth roots of unity, where nn is the desired cycle length, and then take the average of the results.
+Essentially, we plug in the nnth roots of unity, where nn is the desired cycle length and take the average of the results.

 To see why this works, we can utilize the following two facts that we proved previously about roots of unity: